rixiobarrios/commonwealth-bank-cybersecurity/README.md

 7. When you’ve met all the requirements in the guidelines above, zip your HTML and CSS files into a single folder.
 Then, submit the zipped file as your deliverable for this Task.

+### Write a Web Hosting Proposal

+1. Review the Additional Resources below to learn how to securely host a website.
+Be sure to take notes on information that will be relevant for your proposal!

+2. After reviewing the resources, write up a proposal for how you should go about securely hosting your website.
+Be sure to communicate any information that will be important to consider when initially setting up your website.
+Your proposal should also address any potential challenges with securely hosting your website.

+3. Once you’ve written your proposal, review it for clarity.
+Is there any more information that you should communicate with your manager?

+4. Your proposal should be about 300-400 words.

+### Proposal Summary: Enhancing Website Security
+(attached as PROPOSAL.md)

 For a deployed version click [here](https://commonwealth-bank-cybersecurity.netlify.app/)